Fields2Cover/Fields2Cover/docs/source/tutorials/basic_types.rst

    *Point 1: Point(1.2, 3.4, 0)*

-2. With x, y and z axis on the constructor
+2. Using x, y and z coordinates

    .. code-block:: cpp